edemaine/svgtiler/README.md

 * `this.column(dj = 0)` returns an array of `Context` objects, one for each
   symbol in column `j + dj`.

+Like regular NodeJS modules, .js and .coffee files can access `__dirname` and `__filename`, e.g., to use paths relative to the mapping file.

 ## Drawing Files: .asc, .ssv, .csv, .tsv, .xlsx, .xls, .ods

 The **.asc format** for drawing files represents traditional ASCII art: